junefrench/ece480x/project1/writeup.md

 > Perform an attack against the cipher using one of the attacks discussed in class.
 What is the key?
 What is the plaintext?

-The decryption key is -6 (the number of letters to shift to decrypt the text; the encryption key would be 6) and the plaintext is `THEENEMYKNOWSTHESYSTEM`.
+The decryption key is -6 (the number of letters to shift to decrypt the text; the encryption key would be 6) and the plaintext is `theenemyknowsthesystem`.

 The file `shiftcrack.py` contains a script which will decrypt a shift-cypher-encrypted text, either by guessing the shift from character frequencies or from a given shift.